How long does it take to complete the Ph.D. in peace studies?

 Preferred applicants show high academic ability and demonstrated long-term commitment to building peace and global justice.
 You must submit GRE scores and, if English is not your first language, TOEFL scores.
 A master's degree is not required, but it can strengthen your application.

 Incoming Ph.D. students normally receive either a fellowship or assistantship that provides full tuition, plus a stipend for living expenses for five years, contingent upon satisfactory progress in the program.
 Living-expense stipends for the 2016-17 academic year are $21,500.
 Students receiving graduate assistantships are assigned to work either on faculty research projects or to assist faculty with teaching or professional peacebuilding.
 If students enter with advanced standing and transfer credits, the number of years of support may be less than five.

 Funding may also be available, in full or in part, beyond five years when warranted.
-Additional funding may be available for summer study or research, although this is provided on a competitive basis and not available for all students.
+Additional funding may be available for summer travel to support research, although this is provided on a competitive basis and not available for all students every year.